bxlab/cmdb-quantbio/assignments/lab/3D_genome/assignment/index.md

 make install
 ```

  This will install HiC-Pro into your working directory.
+Now exit that directory.
+Finally, you will need to copy the script `make_plots.sh` into the directory `HiC-Pro_3.1.0/scripts/`

 #### Processing the capture Hi-C data

+Before running HiC-Pro, you will need to edit the configuration file.
+There are three lines that you will need to replace `<YOUR_DIRECTORY>` with the complete path to directory you are working in.
+You can always see the full path with the command `pwd`.
+Once you have filled those three entries in, save the config file.

 In order to run HiC-Pro, you need to give it the folder where the fastq files are, organized by sample (-i), the name of an output directory to store the results in (-o), and a configuration file (-c).
 The configuration file was obtained from the repo describing the analysis from the paper and has been updated with the correct paths for various files.
 You will need to run the program by calling it from `HiC-Pro_3.1.0/bin` which was created in your working directory when you installed HiC-Pro.